We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • They make it easier for search engines to crawl, understand, and index your site which can result in higher rankings.

+There are multiple things to take into consideration when building your product pages.
+At first glance, it may seem like your categories should simply cover the main types of products you sell.
+While that’s important, it’s only scratching the surface.
+You should also ensure they have a clean design.
+This entails formatting the product image boxes so they’re the same size and the product image itself takes up most of the space.
+Beyond design, consider creating a filtering system that takes many things into consideration like price, size, gender, style, or whatever else your visitors may use to narrow down product choices.
 The placement of products with the category pages is also important.
 It makes sense to give the ones that are most likely to sell a more prominent position.
 For example, you can put best sellers in a section at the top, new arrivals in a section below that, and list all your products in a final section.
 Also add special deals or announcements within the category pages.
 For example, if there are only five items left in stock, place a notification next to the item on the category page.
+You may also want to add a FAQ at the bottom of category pages to preemptively answer the questions you know people will have.
+Things like shipping information, return policies, sizing charts, etc. will be useful to visitors.
+As more people interact with your online store, you’ll be able to add more FAQs to the page.

 Design product page templates

+You may have ten products or you may have one thousand products.
+Uploading them is often the most time-consuming part of the entire process.
+Even if you’re using a tool like Heartland that integrates your products with your online store, you’ll still need to tweak it things a bit.
 Instead of creating every page from scratch, build out a few templates for the different types of products you sell.
 For example, if you sell shoes, bags, accessories, and dresses you may need to use a different type of product page for each.
 Draw on your experience as a retailer to understand what kinds of questions people ask and how they interact with products in person.
+Use those insights to build out your templates.
+Some things you may want to consider adding to your product page templates include:

 • Multiple images of the product